Reference Guide

 When you delete text in a word processor, that text often remains in the document’s underlying file structure.
 It can be recovered by anyone who knows how to inspect the raw file data, undo the deletion, or open the document in a different application.
 This is why “delete” is not redaction.

 The practical consequence is serious.
 In 2019, a major corporation was forced to pay millions in a settlement after improperly redacted PDFs were released in litigation—the black bars could simply be removed, revealing the confidential information underneath.
-Professional redaction tools like Redactly permanently remove the underlying data to ensure complete irreversibility, which is the standard required by courts, regulators, and privacy laws.
+Professional redaction tools like Redactly apply visual redactions to obscure detected sensitive information, which is the standard required by courts, regulators, and privacy laws.

 What Does Redacted Mean in Legal Terms?